-The world celebrated space October 4-10 with a record-breaking 1,402 events in 80 nations.
-We expect the number of events to grow to 1,300 by the time all are reported, which will be almost double the size of last year.
+The world celebrated space October 4-10 with a record-breaking 1,420 events in 80 nations.
+World Space Week doubled the number of events in comparison to last year, which was also a record-breaking year.

 The 10 nations with the most reported events were: